We should never underestimate the power of self-discovery and work towards our strengths and further develop our world with new technologies.

 Despite this, Tesla credited his phenomenal memory and creativity to his uneducated mother.

 Tesla’s eidetic (photographic) memory offered him many advantages including memorizing entire books and learning eight different languages.
 Due to this extraordinary ability, Tesla did not tend to write down specifications or plans for his creations before building them.
-He often favoured working directly from his memory.
+He often favored working directly from his memory.
 It’s quite possible that this is one of the reasons why his work fell into relative obscurity after his death.

 Perhaps the most notable of Tesla’s discoveries is the development of Alternating Current and power units.
 Alternating Current is the power we receive from power plants, through electrical sockets and is different from direct current which is found in most batteries.